K-G-Witt/project3-group3/README.md

 4. In the **Presentation** subfolder, the **Cardiovascular Disease.pptx** PowerPoint presentation is saved

 ### HVplots:
-1. **HvPlot_DataExploration.ipynb** is the script to recreate the HVplot visualisations
+1. **Revised_HvPlots_17-6-24.ipynb** is the script to recreate the HVplot visualisations.
+2. Run each cell in **Revised_HvPlots_17-6-24.ipynb** to see data visualisations.
+3. Choose which parameters you want to see in mapped in the plots.

 ### Leaflet:
 1. **index.html** is the script to recreate the mapping visualisation in Google Chrome